PostHog/posthog.com/contents/handbook/people/hiring-process/index.md

 #### Job boards

 Ashby will automatically add the role on our [careers page](/careers).
 It will also 'helpfully' publish it on a bunch of other free but irrelevant job boards - you should manually remove all of those except for Ashby and LinkedIn.
-[Wellfound (formerly AngelList)](https://wellfound.com/company/posthoghq/jobs) will need to be posted manually.
+[Wellfound](https://wellfound.com/company/posthoghq/jobs) will need to be posted manually.

 As a Y Combinator company, we can post [jobs ads on the HackerNews front page](https://news.ycombinator.com/jobguide.html) for free at [https://news.ycombinator.com/submitjob](https://news.ycombinator.com/submitjob).
 This requires a founder's HackerNews account to do so.